alouisos/alouisos/README.md

 - Board-certified vascular surgeon with extensive experience in high-stakes, high-pressure environments.
 - Developed critical decision-making and prioritization skills, which now drive my approach to solving complex business problems with AI.

 ---

-## Projects

-- **AI Agent for Job Description Optimization:**
-  A tool where one AI agent researches company data and job requirements, while another acts as an experienced recruiter to craft optimized, personalized job descriptions.

-- **AI Agents for Talent Acquisition:**
-  A suite of AI tools that streamline candidate scouting, automate personalized outreach, and boost recruitment efficiency—helping recruiters focus on building human connections.

----